mnegacz/agile-seminar/README.md

 agile-seminar
 =============

-Examples prepared for agile seminar about JUnit
+Presentation and examples prepared for agile seminar about JUnit